yizhongw/EasyLM/docs/ai2.md

 ```bash
 python -m EasyLM.models.llama.convert_easylm_to_hf --load_checkpoint=params::<path> --tokenizer_path='gs://hamishi-dev/easylm/llama/tokenizer.model' --model_size=<model_size> --output_dir=<output_dir>
 ```
 I recommend running this on a cirrascale machine and then uploading the converted model to beaker to avoid using up NFS space.
+After this, you can evaluate using normal pytorch code.

 Once this is all done, you can swap over to the `open-instruct` repository and use the `submit_eval_jobs.py` script to evaluate the model.